nintexplatform/nwc-solution-starter/docs/build.md

 1. In the project  you have downloaded from the repository, navigate to the **/config** folder.
 1. Open the **package-solution.json** file.
 2. Look for the section that starts with `"developer"`.

-   If it's not there, copy and paste the below code before the `"paths"` section:
+   If it's not there, copy and paste the below JSON below the `"version"`:

    ```javascript
    "developer": {
       "name": "",